adj87/wordplease/README.md

-# wordplease
+# WORDPLEASE
-cms in Django
+### cms in Django

+Sign up session using albertoas username, supersegura as password